AnhadSawhney/TiBasicMath/README.md

 ### Sinusoid:
 Given the coordinates of two adjacent peaks, find the equation of the sinusoid function (in the form `f(x)=Asin(B(X+C))+D)`), with both sin and cos.

-*NOTE: This program should be run in radian mode.*
+*NOTE: Calculator must be in radian mode.
+For ti 84 plus ce calculators the mode is changed automatically*

 Instructions:
 1. Run the program